dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 From this directory, there are six child directories described in the following list:

 - **AspireJavaScript.Angular**: An Angular app that consumes the weather forecast API and displays the data in a table.
-- **AspireJavaScript.AppHost**: A .NET Aspire app that orchestrates the other apps in this sample.
+- **AspireJavaScript.AppHost**: A .NET Aspire project that orchestrates the other apps in this sample.
 For more information, see [.NET Aspire orchestration overview](../fundamentals/app-host-overview.md).
 - **AspireJavaScript.MinimalApi**: An HTTP API that returns randomly generated weather forecast data.
 - **AspireJavaScript.React**: A React app that consumes the weather forecast API and displays the data in a table.
-- **AspireJavaScript.ServiceDefaults**: The default shared project for .NET Aspire apps.
+- **AspireJavaScript.ServiceDefaults**: The default shared project for .NET Aspire projects.
 For more information, see [.NET Aspire service defaults](../fundamentals/service-defaults.md).
 - **AspireJavaScript.Vue**: A Vue app that consumes the weather forecast API and displays the data in a table.

 ## Install client dependencies